We’ve got an attention problem. Did you know this? Probably not. Probably because you weren’t paying attention.

 Eye tracking is one potential medium of future analytics.
 Like the Google glass, prototypes of contact lenses are currently being created which will seamlessly measure the way we look at what we see.
 It’ll capture everything you’ve ever seen, so marketer’s will know exactly what you’re looking at, and – here’s the rub – how long you’ve paid attention.

 Touch tracking is another option – perhaps best suited to external marketing items (print leaflets, billboards, etc), but it could also be applied to our laptop trackpads.
 Through this, we’ll be able to measure things like heart rate and raises in blood temperature, to test the users emotional reaction to what they see.

 Because ultimately, it’s emotions – rather than actions – that will be the crucial element in the Analytics of the future.
 Andy broke this down into three crucial points during his talk:

 - Share of viewability.
-Of all the ads and marketing content out there, how many people are actually seeing your work?
+Of all the ads and digital marketing content out there, how many people are actually seeing your work?

 - Brand emotion score.
 What do people feel when they see your stuff?
 What’s their body reaction?
 What is your ‘feeling rank’?